Nashville State Community College: Southeast

 The Southeast campus (Davidson County) is located at 5248 Hickory Hollow Parkway in Nashville.
 The Southeast campus is home to the Randy Rayburn School of Culinary Arts, with its state-of-the-art kitchen and classrooms and a Hospitality program.
 It is also home of Nashville State's Law Enforcement Academy.
 Additionally, Students at the Southeast Campus can take courses applicable toward an Associate of Applied Science, Associate of Arts, or Associate of Science degrees.
 Students can also enroll ESL classes and College Prep classes.

 North Davidson

-To increase accessibility to higher education for Tennesseans, Nashville State has constructed a campus in the norther quadrant of Davidson County.
+To increase accessibility to higher education for Tennesseans, Nashville State has constructed a campus in the northern quadrant of Davidson County.
 The address is 1520 Gallatin Pike North, Madison.
-The College broke ground in late June 2020.
+The college broke ground in late June 2020.
 The campus will be open to the community in late spring 2022, with classes starting in August 2022 for the fall term.
 The campus layout allows for future growth.